Trump says he’ll send National Guard to Memphis, escalating his use of troops in US cities

 NASHVILLE, Tenn.
-(AP) — President Donald Trump said Friday he’ll send the National Guard to address crime concerns in Memphis with support from the mayor and Tennessee's governor, making it his latest expansion of military forces into American cities that has tested the limits of presidential power and drawn sharp criticism from local leaders.
+(AP) — President Donald Trump said Friday he’ll send the National Guard to address crime concerns in Memphis with support from the mayor and Tennessee’s governor, his latest test of the limits of presidential power by using military force in American cities.

 Speaking on Fox News, Trump said “the mayor is happy” and “the governor is happy” about the pending deployment.
 The city is “deeply troubled,” he said, adding, “we’re going to fix that just like we did Washington,” where he’s sent the National Guard and surged federal law enforcement.

-Memphis is a majority-Black city and has a Democratic mayor, who did not immediately respond to a request for comment.
-Republican Gov. Bill Lee confirmed Friday that he was working with the Trump administration to deploy National Guard troops to Memphis as part of a new crime-fighting mission.
+Memphis is a majority-Black city, and the Democratic mayor was expected to hold a news conference Friday afternoon.

-The governor's statement said he planned to speak with the president on Friday to work out details of the mission, and was working with Trump’s team to determine the most effective roles for the Tennessee National Guard, Federal Bureau of Investigation, Tennessee Highway Patrol, Memphis Police Department and other law enforcement agencies.
+Tennessee Gov. Bill Lee, a Republican, confirmed the deployment was coming and said he planned to speak with the president Friday to work out details of the mission.
+He said he was still ironing out the best roles for the National Guard alongside the FBI, the state Highway Patrol, city police and other law enforcement agencies.

-Trump on Friday said he decided to send troops into Memphis after Union Pacific’s CEO Jim Vena, who used to regularly visit the city when he served on the board of FedEx, urged him earlier this week to address crime in the city.

-Since sending the National Guard to Los Angeles and Washington, D.C., Trump has openly mused about sending troops to some of the nation’s most Democratic cities — including Chicago and Baltimore — even as data shows most violent crime in those places and around the country has declined in recent years.
+“I’m grateful for the President’s unwavering support and commitment to providing every resource necessary to serve Memphians," Lee said in a statement.
+“Memphis remains on a path to greatness, and we are not going to let anything hold them back.”

-Trump has also suggested he could send troops to New Orleans, another Democratic-run city in a Republican-leaning state.
+The governor’s embrace of Trump's use of the military stood in sharp contrast to Democratic governors in states like California and Illinois, who argue similar deployments undermine local authority and inflame tensions.
+The president has also suggested he could send troops to New Orleans, another majority-Black city led by Democrats in a Republican-leaning state.

 Asked Friday if city and state officials had requested a National Guard deployment -- or had formally signed off on it -- the White House didn’t answer.
 It also didn’t offer a possible timeline or say whether federal law enforcement would be surged in connection with a guard deployment to Memphis, as happened when troops were deployed to Washington.